Derryadd Wind Farm Noticeboard

 Community Information Sessions will take place on the 29th and 30th of June 2022 and the 5th and 6th of July 2022.
 To learn more about these sessions, please click here.

 Please click here for more information.

 The purpose of the Derryadd Wind Farm is to generate renewable electricity for the domestic electricity market in Ireland.

-We ensure that people living in the area benefit from the development of the wind farms by supporting local services and communities.
+We ensure that people living in the area benefit from the development of our wind farms by supporting communities through our various Community Benefits packages.